Marketing Best Practices

 With this plan in mind, start mapping out the elements that will be needed to implement your strategy.

-To execute an effective marketing strategy, you need to make sure you have the right tools in place.
-The list of real estate marketing tools you use – often referred to as a “marketing stack” – covers a variety of different uses and requirements, everything from contact management to email marketing to listing presentations and more.
+To execute an effective marketing strategy, you need to make sure you have the right commercial real estate marketing tools in place.
+The list of tools you use – often referred to as a “marketing stack” – covers a variety of different uses and requirements.
+Everything from contact management, to email marketing, to listing presentations, and more.

-It’s important to give the technology selection process the attention it deserves so you don’t have to change keep changing platforms.
-The switching cost from one platform to another can not only decrease productivity but also hinder your ability to operate at 100% as you manage the transition.
+It’s important to give the technology selection process the attention it deserves so you don’t have to keep changing platforms.
+The switching cost from one commercial real estate marketing software to another can decrease productivity, and hinder your ability to operate at 100% as you manage the transition.

-Commercial real estate companies that streamline and optimize the various marketing-related processes in their operations are most likely to experience sustained growth and overall success.
+Companies that streamline, and optimize, the various marketing-related processes in their operations are more likely to experience sustained growth and overall success.

 Your company website is often times the first impression you give a potential client and a key factor to instill trust and confidence to prospects.